tuyuqi/SimpleFlaskWebSite/README.md

 git pull
 sudo systemctl restart flask
 ```
-* Firstly it pull the repo from Github, then restart Flask of the Website in the VM.
+* Firstly it pulls the repo from Github, then restarts Flask of the Website in the VM.

 ### File: *flask.service*